Take advantage of bulk discounts of up to 20%. No code needed!

 • Whole grain: Oats, brown rice and whole wheat bread provide fiber and other essential nutrients in addition to protein.

-Advantages of healthy proteins
+Benefits of healthy proteins

 1. Muscle building and recovery

-1. Weight control
+1. Weight management

 1. Healthy metabolism

-1. Support for the immune system
+1. Support of the immune system

 1. Healthy bones

-How many proteins do you need?
+How much protein do you need?

-Possible disadvantages of too many proteins
+Possible downsides of too much protein

 • Kidney tax: Excessive protein intake can put a strain on the kidneys, especially in people with existing kidney problems.